SudoBrendan/lab-helm-101/workshop/content/markdown/exercises/helm-cli.md

 1. You hit a wall because the security setup of the chart's default container wasn't compatible with OpenShift
 1. You fixed the issue by setting custom values

 You may be wondering: "Does Red hat support this ChatMuseum app I just installed?" - the answer is "No", just like Red Hat doesn't support upstream bits for any other open source projects.
-Ultimately, if you decide to keep this chart installed, you'll be soley responsible for:
+Ultimately, if you decide to keep this chart installed, you'll be solely responsible for:

 1. Understanding exactly what's in the chart and deploying upgrades over time to the chart/release in OpenShift
-1. Understanding how to maintain day 1 and day 2 operations of the acutal appliation deployed by the chart's YAML, including security, configuration, data disaster recovery, etc
+1. Understanding how to maintain day 1 and day 2 operations of the actual application deployed by the chart's YAML, including security, configuration, data disaster recovery, etc

-Now, you happened to solve some of those problems in this lab, but as with any other upstream project, constantly changing bits can be difficult to maintain over time. **However**, Helm still gave you something incredibly valuable!
-You were able to test out a new application you knew nearly nothing about by deploying it into your environment in about 3 commands - what other application platform does that?
-The answer is none - this is a uniquely Helm/Kubernetes value-add.
-While you may want to eventually purchase a production grade and enterprise ready Helm repository (of course, we'll recommend Quay for its excellent integrations with OpenShift - it supports hosting Helm charts as of v3.6!), you could POC it for yourself to figure out if "this Helm thing" is even worth your time.
-The same goes for thousands of other applications you can find in Artifact Hub.
-POCs with zero commitment for security tools, networking, dashboarding, databases, caches, application frameworks, and yes, even Minecraft servers are all a few `helm` commands away instead of taking months or even years to complete.
+**However**, Helm still gave you something incredibly valuable!
+You were able to test out a new application you knew nearly nothing about by deploying it into your environment in a few commands; this marketplace is a uniquely Helm/Kubernetes value-add.
+While you may want to eventually purchase a production grade and enterprise ready Helm repository (of course, we'll recommend **Quay** for its excellent integration with OpenShift), you could POC it for yourself to figure out if "this Helm repository thing" is even worth your time.
+The same goes for thousands of other applications you can find in Artifact Hub - you can POC them in minutes instead of weeks or months.

 ## Summary